Have You Been Discriminated Against At Work?

 - 4112.02 usually protects most employee actions, including hiring, promotions, discharge, pay and fringe benefits.

 - Likewise, 4112.02 provides protection to applicants for employment.

 - However, unlike Title VII, 4112.02 can be enforced against employers with four or more employees.

-What Is The Possible Relief For An Employee Who Feels He/She Has Been Discriminated Against?
+What Is The Possible Relief For An Employee Who Feels They Have Been Discriminated Against?

-- Under federal law and Ohio Revised Code 4112.02, an individual who feels he/she has been discriminated against can file a claim with the Equal Employment Opportunity Commission (EEOC) or the Ohio Civil Rights Commission (OCRC).
+Under federal law and Ohio Revised Code 4112.02, an individual who feels they have been discriminated against can file a claim with the Equal Employment Opportunity Commission (EEOC) or the Ohio Civil Rights Commission (OCRC).

 Filing claims with the EEOC and OCRC is free.
 However, remedies are limited and the process is long.
 In most instances, it will take six to nine months for the commission to issue a determination in deciding if a full hearing is necessary.
 The commission determines a full hearing is necessary when it issues a probable cause finding.
 In cases when a full hearing is imminent, the Ohio Attorney General’s office represents the OCRC against the employer to eliminate the discriminatory practice.
 A full hearing is a long process, sometimes lasting as long as a year and a half.

 However, an individual almost always has the right to file a claim in federal or state court depending on the statute being used.
 Thus, having a claim rejected by the OCRC/EEOC does not preclude an individual from bringing a private suit in federal or state court.

 The EEOC and OCRC do not provide legal counsel if you decide to file a complaint.
 You must retain legal counsel on your own.
 We have the experience to help you file a private discrimination lawsuit seeking compensation in federal or state court.